-Your email marketing strategy surely includes an ecommerce welcome email series.
+Your email marketing strategy surely includes an eCommerce welcome email series.
 However, welcoming new subscribers to your newsletter is not enough.

-To maximize your results, you want to follow best practices in sending welcome emails.
+To maximize your results, you want to follow best practices in sending perfect welcome emails.
 Learn these proven methods and take a look at some welcome email examples for ecommerce.

-What Is an Ecommerce Welcome Email Series?
+What Is an eCommerce Welcome Email Series?

-Your ecommerce welcome emails serve as your introduction to new customers who provided their email addresses and to new subscribers of your newsletter.
+Your eCommerce welcome emails serve as your introduction to new customers who provided their email addresses and to new subscribers of your newsletter.

 You can use them to greet new subscribers and customers, giving you a chance to tell them about your brand.

 How It Serves the Brand

 Welcome emails help your brand by giving you an opportunity to connect with potential customers.